Virgin Media O2 Logo in white

 The Summer I Turned Pretty

-Stream season 3 from Wednesday 16 July in Apps > Prime Video.
+Stream seasons 1-3 now in Apps > Prime Video.
 Seasons 1-2 available now

-Not since the days of Twilight has there been a bigger stan-rivalry than the one between Belly and brothers Conrad and Jeremiah.
-Whether you’re a die-hard Con-head or a devoted Jelly, the long-awaited return of The Summer I Turned Pretty reveals who will win Belly’s heart once and for all.
-The final season follows Belly at a crossroads as she chooses between her engagement to Jeremiah and her love for Conrad.
+Not since the days of Twilight has there been a bigger stan-rivalry than the one involving Belly and her potential romantic partners, brothers Conrad and Jeremiah.
+Whether you’re a die-hard Con-head or a Jelly devotee, you can now watch all three seasons of The Summer I Turned Pretty, including the final season that finally reveals who will win Belly’s heart once and for all.
+In season 3 – and turn away now if you haven’t seen the first two seasons – Belly (Lola Tung) is at a crossroads as she chooses between her engagement to Jeremiah (Gavin Casalegno) and her love for Conrad (Christopher Briney).
 Buckle up.

 Stream it now in Apps > Prime Video